pseudomarkets/CLTrader/README.md

 Using the command line trading interface requires a Pseudo Markets account.
 I will be launching a sign-up page on the main frontend site for this, but once you have signed up all you need to do is sign in with the username and password you created.
 A user manual will be availble under the wiki.

 ## Releases
-Precompiled binaries are available under the Releases tab.
+Official builds are available under the [Releases](https://github.com/pseudomarkets/CLTrader/releases) tab

+Nightly builds are also available from [build.shravanj.com](https://build.shravanj.com)

 ## Screenshots